Indonesia may form consortium to take Shell stake in Masela gas project

 "The president has ordered me and the state-owned enterprises minister to prioritise the Masela gas project," he told lawmakers.

-Bahlil also said the president believes Saumlaki town in the Tanimbar Islands was the right location for the project, as basic infrastructure was available.
+Bahlil also said the president believed Saumlaki town in the Tanimbar Islands was the right location for the project, as basic infrastructure was available.

-Pertamina would review any opportunities to increase production including development of the Masela project, said Arya Dwi Paramita, spokeperson of its upstream unit Pertamina Hulu Energi.
+Pertamina chief executive Nicke Widyawati told a separate parliament meeting on Thursday that the company had expressed its interest to participate in the Masela project to Inpex.

+"The point is we are interested because this is a giant discovery which could increase gas reserves and production," Nicke told lawmakers.

+The liquefied natural gas (LNG) plant, which will have a capacity of 9.5 million tonnes per year, is expected to start operations in 2027, according to its development plant approved in 2019.

+A Shell spokesperson said the company could not comment on the project's portfolio activity at this time.

-Inpex, Shell and INA did not immediately respond to requests for comments.
+Inpex representatives in Jakarta and INA did not immediately respond to requests for comment.

-(Reporting by Stefanno Sulaiman Additional reporting by Fransiska Nangoy and Bernadette Christina Munthe; Editing by Ed Davies, Martin Petty)
+(Reporting by Stefanno Sulaiman, Fransiska Nangoy and Bernadette Christina Munthe; Editing by Ed Davies, Martin Petty)

 ((Fransiska.Nangoy@thomsonreuters.com;))